fangguo34/fangguo34.github.io/_pages/cv.md

 Work Experience
 ======
 * Cornerstone Research, Analyst, 2017-2019
-  * Provided economic consulting services to companies involved in complex business litigations
+  * Provided economic consulting services to companies involved in complex business litigations.
+  * Built statistical models with Python, R and SAS, cleaned and analyzed data, and synthesized findings into reports.

 * Federal Reserve Bank of Cleveland, Research Intern, 2016